 Psychology is a field which a lot of students choose to study for their undergraduate degree.
+To become a psychologist requires a lot of work and dedication, but at the end gives the satisfaction of helping people lead more fulfilled lives.
 Afterwards, many think that they should immediately pursue a doctoral degree which is a widespread misconception.
-In fact, more students continue to get their Master’s Degree in Psychology rather than a PhD.
+In fact, more students continue to get their Master of Arts Degree in Psychology rather than a PhD.

 Specifically 23,000 each year get their graduate degree as compared to 5,500 students who get their doctoral degrees in psychology.

 A Masters in Psychology as with many other degrees has a wide application so it might be confusing for students to decide what job they want to get and what they want to do with the degree.
 So before deciding, students should do research on the degree and the opportunities it offers.

 This article will focus on informing students who are considering this degree about what jobs can you get with a Masters in Psychology.

 - Further education